 Current Ratio = Current Assets / Current Liabilities

-- Cash: Cash includes any funds held in checking or savings accounts, any coins or currency (such as petty cash), and any bank drafts or money orders.
+- Cash: Cash includes any funds held in checking or savings accounts, any petty cash, and any bank drafts or money orders.

 - Cash equivalents: Cash equivalents are any short-term promissory notes owed to the company, as well as marketable securities, short-term government bonds, and treasury bills.

-- Accounts receivable (AR): AR include any money owed by customers for purchases of goods or services that were made on credit.
+- Accounts receivable (A/R): This includes any money owed by customers for purchases of goods or services that were made on credit.

-- Inventory: Any assets held by a company that are intended to be sold to end users.
-This can include finished products as well as raw materials that will be used in the manufacture of a company’s products.
+- Inventory: Any assets held by a company that are intended to be sold to end-users.
+This can include both finished products, as well as raw materials, which will be used in the manufacture of a company’s products.

 What’s Not Included in Current Assets

-Assets that are not considered current assets are those that cannot be converted to cash within one year.
-These assets are called fixed assets, and include any assets that are not sold or otherwise consumed by a business during normal operations, such as plant, property, and equipment.
+Assets that aren’t considered current assets are those that cannot be converted to cash within one year.
+These are often referred to as fixed assets.
+Some examples include:

-- Property: Property includes any buildings, land, or other real property held by a business.
+- Property: Property includes any buildings, land, or other commercial real estate held by a business.

 - Equipment: Equipment includes any machinery, technology such as computers and servers, and other equipment not considered a part of the company’s inventory.